damiro-dev/next-mdx/README.md

-# next-mdx-cms
+# next-mdx

-A supposed template using Next 13, ContentLayer, Netlify CMS
+A supposed template using Next 13, ContentLayer